Brian J. Dooley: Ukraine

-In 2014 Dooley reported on political extremism in Ukraine and on difficulties for civil society during the conflict with Russia and in October 2014 authored a report on what the U.S. government should do to support democracy and human rights in Ukraine.
-In December 2017 he authored a Human Rights First report Democracy in Danger, focusing on corruption and attacks on activists.
+Dooley authored a Human Rights First report Democracy in Danger, focusing on corruption and attacks on activists.
 He spoke at a Helsinki Commission event in the US Congress and with activists at the Ukraine Crisis Media Centre in Kyiv about the report, and co-authored an op-ed with local anti-corruption activists Oleksandra Ustinova in Newsweek about the issue.